zkedem/libbsddaemon/README.md

 The actual steps needed to daemonize a program are dependent on the particular init system in use by the OS (this is foretold by step 8).
 The above steps are typical of a daemon written for an OS with a System V-style init.
 While systemd and other init systems will recognize System V-compatible daemons, none of the above steps are required, and some may even cause the init system to malfunction[^1].
 Moreover, POSIX does not specify a standard init system, and since daemons depend on the particularities of init, this makes it challenging to create a truly cross-POSIX daemon.

 FreeBSD provides two functions in its C standard library, `daemon()` and `daemonfd()`, that can provide much of the heavy lifting needed to initialize a daemon.
 They perform some of the above listed steps, which works well with FreeBSD's rc.d init system[^2].
-The `daemon()` function is replicated in the GNU C library (glibc) for compatibility with BSD.
+The `daemon()` function is replicated in the GNU C library (glibc) for compatibility with BSD, and is enabled when the macros `_BSD_SOURCE` or `_XOPEN_SOURCE` are defined at compilation[^3].
 Despite their usefulness, these functions are not part of POSIX, likely for reasons mentioned earlier.

 While I am aware of other implementations of what I am trying to achieve, they all lack at least one of these attributes: